Chicago, Christmas, Humor, Marriage

 So, there is that Chicago history.
 Then there’s our personal history with Chicago.

-It is one of my most favorite pictures.
+It is one of my favorite photographs.

 I really love this city.